CCGS Matthew: Description

-Matthew is equipped with four boats and has one HIAB seacrane capable of lifting 3.4 t.
+Matthew is equipped with four boats and has one HIAB crane capable of lifting 3.4 t.
 The ship has two laboratories both 10 m2; one for hydrographic purposes and one for combined hydrographic/drafting purposes.
 The research vessel is equipped with Sperry Marine Bridgemaster II navigational radar operating on the X-band.
 The ship has a complement of 14, with 6 officers and 8 crew.
 Matthew also has six additional berths.

 Refits

 During 2005 the vessel was equipped with an advanced, multi-beam echo-sounder.
 The transducers for this equipment are housed in a centerline pod which extends 1.0 m below the keel.
 Suggested alterations to sonar were met with a lack of enthusiasm.
 Nonetheless, subsequent missions were able to be conducted with only minor delays, none of which were related to the new sonars.

 As a part of Canada's Economic Action Plan in 2009–2010, Matthew underwent a refit in Quebec City costing over $105,000, involving systems replacement, crane replacement, and reliability improvements.
 In May 2011 Matthew received a short refit.
 Matthew has minimal ice strengthening in its forward hull, and no strengthening of its rudders, shafting and propellers for operation in ice-covered waters.